 Awajishima Museum

-Awajishima Museum (淡路文化史料館, Awaji Bunka Shiryōkan) is the largest museum on Awaji Island, located at the foot of the hill where Sumoto Castle once stood.
-It's a great place to explore the island’s deep history, from ancient archaeological finds to the Edo period.
-You'll see displays on island rulers, folklore, farming tools, traditional crafts, and even models of old fishing boats—showcasing how life developed over time in this island province.
+The Awajishima Museum (淡路文化史料館, Awaji Bunka Shiryōkan) is the largest museum on Awaji Island, nestled at the foot of the hill where Sumoto Castle once stood.
+It offers an immersive look into the island's rich history, spanning from ancient times to the Edo period.
+Visitors can explore fascinating exhibits on the island's rulers, folklore, traditional farming tools, and craftsmanship, as well as models of old fishing boats.
+These displays provide insight into how life evolved in this unique island province over centuries, making it an excellent stop for those wanting to understand the cultural heritage of Awaji.

-One of the highlights is its extensive section on Awaji Ningyo Joruri, the island’s unique puppet theater tradition, which is better represented here than even at the actual theater in southern Awaji.
-The museum also features colorful festival floats and the Tamao Naohara Memorial Art Museum, with ink paintings and collected works.
-Though all signage is in Japanese, an English pamphlet is available, making the experience accessible and informative for international visitors.
+A standout feature of the museum is its extensive collection dedicated to Awaji Ningyo Joruri, the island’s distinct puppet theater tradition.
+This section is more comprehensive than even the performances at the actual puppet theater in southern Awaji, showcasing the depth of this cultural art form.
+The museum also houses vibrant festival floats, which are an integral part of local celebrations, as well as the Tamao Naohara Memorial Art Museum, featuring a collection of ink paintings and other works.
+While the museum's signage is in Japanese, an English pamphlet is available, allowing international visitors to fully appreciate and enjoy the exhibits.

 Hours and Fees